ViBlog/shorten-cold-start/shorten-cold-start-intro.md

 All the massive calculations can be started on a background thread to be ready when the user will click on the button.
 We don't need it right now.

+## YP Search
+### Preloading data
+Actually, preloading Json file for neighbourhood at startup and keeping it in memory the whole time. step 1: lazy loading it when needed (montreal neighbourhood for montreal etc) step 2: load everything in the local database system

-To finish it's cleaning this method, it would be very similar to the previous paragraph so I will not be a bore and will end this post.
+To finish we need to clean up this method, it would be very similar to the previous paragraph so I will not be a bore and will end this post.

 # Conclusion
 We have seen how to profile our startup time and extract the biggest problems.
 We had our hands on some code and modified it to get a better user experience by increasing performance.
 To conclude, we found that using a big library is not often the best tool performance wise, and to always think of our code impact on our user.

 As a side note, we should always keep track of the cold start, it's a good indicator about what is going on in the code, if we are correctly using libraries, and don't impact too much the application cold start.
 NimbleDroid offers this for free (for now), so no reason to not using it.

+Check out our apps:
+[YP Dine] is an application of the play store built by Yellow Pages Canada.
+His goal is to let you discover restaurants, browse through handmade lists from local food experts or book a table directly from the app.
+Between the time I started this post and now, a month passed, and a lot of the code base has changed.
+[YP Search] blabla

 Here we are, so help your user have a great experience and have an excellent profiling day.